oanguenot/webrtc-api-landscape/README.md

 - **Experimental** : APIs implementation is at early stage or a browser choice, interest to implement with at least a specification proposal (or an early stage of specification).
 Not recommended to use these APIs in production...

 4. Browsers
-The logo representing the browser has been added to each theme when the majority of the interfaces of a theme is implemented.
+Browser's logo has been added on themes where only certain browsers have an implementation available.
+No logo when the theme is implemented by all browsers.

 5. Reference
 The references to the standardization documents used have been added for all themes.